thesupersonic16/HedgeModManager/README.md

 # Sonic Lost World Mod Loader
-A mod loader for Sonic Lost World and for Sonic Generations on the PC!
+A mod loader for Sonic Lost World and Sonic Generations on the PC!
 This is currently a work in progress.

 ## For those pirating Sonic Lost World/Sonic Generations:
 Please purchase Sonic Lost World off the [Steam store](http://store.steampowered.com/app/329440/).
 This is the only legal way of purchasing Sonic Lost World.